thaggie/thaggie.github.io/_posts/2019-01-24-pixel-eight.markdown

 ### Game State

-[pixel-eight][] manages game state via the `init` and `update` functions, which is used to initialize and update the game state which is then passed as the second argument to the `draw` function.
+[pixel-eight][] manages game state via the `init` and `update` functions, which are used to initialize and update the game state which is then passed as the second argument to the `draw` function.

 ```js
 start({